Importing the Chemical Shifts from a Decoupled 13-C Spectrum

 Importing the resonances from a Cross-Peaks Manager

 Open a Cross-Peaks manager.
-From the action menu choose: Resonances.
+From the “Actions” menu choose: Resonances.

 The resonances dialog appears.
-From the nucleus menu, choose the list to copy.
+In the upper-left corner you have a choice of nuclei (H, C or N).
+Choose what you need.
 For example: H to copy the proton resonances.

 Click the button Copy All.